 An impulse rich current draining device as these amplifier modules require a Power Supply capable of delivering this.
 Most Switched Mode Power Supplies (SMPS) CANNOT perform this and are meant to feed quite constant currents!
-Also, they mostly contain lots of high frequency residues on the power rails and even worse, the impedance rises with load frequency, together resulting in poor bass and screaming highs.
+Also, they mostly contain lots of the high frequency residue on the power rails and even worse, the impedance rises with load frequency, together resulting in poor bass and screaming highs.

-We use a LINEAIR symmetrical power supply instead of a single voltage one where an audio degrading output capacitor is required.
-While using a single supply as most other do, the output swings around 1⁄2 V+, causing the need of a large value (4700uF) POLARISED electrolytic capacitor.
-However, capacitors like these are totally incapable of passing ac signals, especially the cheap ones we see on the Ebay modules.
+We use a symmetrical, LINEAR power supply instead of a single one where an audio degrading output capacitor is required.
+While using a single supply, the output swings around 1⁄2 V+, causing the need of a large value (4700uF) POLARISED electrolytic capacitor.
+However, capacitors like these are totally incapable of passing ac signals, especially the cheap ones we see on the Ebay/Alibaba modules.
 Those are only meant to store dc energy in a Power Supply!
 You get a "70's sound" where with the first solid state amps this principle was common!
 Also, 50% of the time this cap is polarised the wrong way, shortening it's lifetime and degrading sound quality.
 With a symmetrical supply as we use, the output swings around ground level and so, no capacitor is required.
 Instead, you'll find the recommended output coil.
-Due to this coil also capacitive loads, as many speakers tend to show today caused by complex filtering circuits, can be powered as well.
+Due to this coil also capacitive loads, as many speakers tend to show today, can be powered as well.

-On our PA-3886 modules we mounted a pair of small supply capacitors as assistance to a connected supply.
+On our PA-4766 modules we mounted a pair of supply capacitors as assistance to a connected supply.

-On our PA-3886ps modules, we use a LINEAR symmetrical power supply, where a variety of types can be mounted.
-Since these capacitors are part of the Power Supply chain (!) they have an influence on the sound quality.
+On our PA-4766ps modules, we use a LINEAR symmetrical power supply, where a variety of types can be mounted.
+Since these capacitors are part of the audio chain (!) they have an influence on the sound quality.
 As we do with about all our modules where Power Supply capacitors come in action, you can decide for several types and qualities.
-Since prices (read: quality/lifecycle) of electrolytic capacitors differ a lot, we can make a range of modules with different pricing this way.
-All other electronics are exactly the same.
+Since prices (read: qualities) of electrolytic capacitors differ a lot, we can make a range of modules with different pricing this way.
+All other electronics is exactly the same.

-NOTE: if you buy a kit version, there NEVER are power supply capacitors included in any ELTIM DIY kit!
+NOTE: if you buy a kit version, there NEVER are power supply capacitors included!
 While doing so, you can decide yourself what price/quality/brand you want to use.

-ELTIM PA-3886(ps) TECHNICAL SPECIFICATIONS:
+ELTIM PA-4766(ps) TECHNICAL SPECIFICATIONS:

-Frequency range: 10-80.000Hz
+Frequency range: 20-230.000Hz (-3dB)